Nationalist Party (Malta): Interwar period (1918–39)

 Following the First World War a broader and more moderate coalition, the Maltese Political Union (UPM), was formed but a more radical and pro-Italian group, the Democratic Nationalist Party (PDN), split from the main party.
 The two groups contested the first legislative elections of 1921 but in separate constituencies so as not to damage each other's chances.
 However, after elections the UPM, which emerged as the largest Party in the Legislative Assembly, chose Labour as its coalition partner.

-The parties again contested the 1924 elections separately although this time they did form a coalition, eventually merging in 1926 under the old name of Nationalist Party.
-It lost its first elections as a re-unified Party in 1927 to the "Compact", an electoral alliance between the Constitutional Party and Labour.
+The parties again contested the 1924 elections separately although this time they did form a coalition, eventually merging on 16 January 1926 under the old name of Nationalist Party.
+It lost its first election as a re-unified Party in 1927 to the "Compact", an electoral alliance between the Constitutional Party and Labour.

 A constitutional crisis, resulting from a dispute between the Church and the Constitutional Party, meant that elections were suspended in 1930.
 They were held again in 1932 when the Nationalists emerged victorious (21 seats out of 32).
 However, the Nationalists did not last long in government.
 The colonial authorities, concerned at the rise of fascist Italy in the Mediterranean and Africa, suspended the government and the constitution on the pretext that government's measures to strengthen instruction of Italian in schools violated the Constitution.

 The party openly sided with General Franco's Nationalist army in the Spanish Civil War.
 This is still seen by the historical iconography that stayed on the party, including the proto-Fascist imagery of the party logo is a shield set against a black background (black being the heraldic colour chosen by Mussolini, as evidenced by his "Blackshirts"), the PN's official anthem, which is still sung during mass meetings, being similar to the official anthem of Mussolini's Fascist party, "La Giovinezza", and also the name of the party itself, which in itself includes the term nazionale for the first time, which was inspired by Italian nationalism.